 Disclaimer: this in-depth analysis is a collection of personal thoughts, data points and quotes from experts.
 All info is publicly available.
 The content hereby written does not reflect in anyway the position of the company I work for.

-The relevance of Direct-to-Consumer
+The importance of Direct-to-Consumer

 Direct-to-Consumer (DTC) brands are products, services or “experiences” that are financed, designed, produced, marketed, distributed and sold by the same company, without the need of a retailer.
 They bypass the middleman and connect directly to consumers.
 More than 40% of brands now sell DTC and are predicted to reach $130bn by 2025.
 The potential is huge.
 And the trend seems unstoppable.